sap-tutorials/Tutorials/tutorials/spa-create-process-condition/spa-create-process-condition.md

 ## Details
 ### You will learn
-  - how to create and configure process condition
+  - How to create and configure process condition
-  - how to define different process flows for each conditional criteria
+  - How to define different process flows for each conditional criteria

 **Process condition** routes the business process based on certain criteria.
 These conditions apply an If or Else rule to the process content and respond according to the rules defined as settings in the process builder.